 Note: If the picture and sound are off for more than 30 minutes, the power automatically turns off.
-You can adjust this setting using the projector's menu system.
+You can turn this setting on and off using the projector's Eco menu.

 1. Press the A/V Mute button on the remote control to temporarily stop projection and mute any sound.